- Fee assured

 Zero rates for re-admission, infection and mortality after upper and lower gastrointestinal endoscopies.
-95% completion rate for colonoscopy.
-Colonic polyp detection rate consistent with national standards.
-High rate of re-referrals in both private and NHS sectors when patients have recurrence of 'old' symptoms or develop new ones.
-If required, prompt transfer of un-insured private patients to NHS clinic for consultant-delivered investigations and management.
+Have not performed colonoscopies since November 2017 (currently perform flexible sigmoidoscopes and gastroscopies), but previously had >90% caecal completion rate and colonic polyp detection rate consistent with national standards.
+High rate of re-referrals when patients have recurrence of 'old' symptoms or develop new ones.

 - BSc (Hons 2i) University of Leeds 1968